shivaniii24/Stroke-prediction/README.md

 10)stroke: 1 if the patient had a stroke or 0 if not

+# Working of System
+SVM

+Input: The dataset
+Output: Classification into 0 (no stroke) or 1 (stroke)

 # Dataset
 Dataset can be downloaded from https://www.kaggle.com/asaumya/healthcare-problem-prediction-stroke-patients